What Steve Eats

 If you've ever grown lemon balm in your garden, you'll know how much this herb smells just like a fresh lemon.
 I couldn't believe it the first year I grew it.
 Although lemon balm has a stronger lemon scent than taste, I still love finding ways to use it in the kitchen.
 Making lemonade was one of my first experiments.

 1. Lemonade made with lemon balm offers a unique dimension of flavor, with hints of herbiness and earthiness.
-And adding a sprig as a garnish enhances the visual appeal and provides the refreshing aroma of citrus.
+And adding a sprig as a garnish enhances the visual appeal and provides a refreshing citrus aroma as you sip.

 2. Fresh herbs are a summer essential.
-Not only are they satisfying for those growing their own, but they also enhance the season's enjoyment.
+Not only are they satisfying for those growing their own, but they also enhance the enjoyment of the season.
 Adding herbs like lemon balm to your drinks makes them more special and worth celebrating.

-3. I'm not a doctor, but in traditional medicine, lemon balm is believed to have several beneficial qualities, including its ability to help with relaxation.
-So, if you want to relax while sipping a glass of lemonade, you'll want to give this recipe a try.
+3. Lemon balm is believed to have several benefits, including promoting relaxation.
+So if you want to relax while sipping a glass of lemonade, try this recipe.
+Who isn't relaxed while enjoying lemonade on a warm summer's day?

 I'm always looking for ways to add more fresh herbs to my cooking.
 If you are too, check out my recipes for Pasta and Peas with Mint Pistachio Pesto, Blackberry Scones with Thyme, Lemon Rosemary Olive Oil Cake, and this Pomegranate Rosemary Cocktail.